oidc-sweden/specifications/swedish-oidc-profile.md

 Section 2 of \[[OpenID.Registration](#openid-registration)\] defines a listing of the client metadata used for Client Registration at the OpenID Provider.
 This chapter adds extra requirements and clarifications for use according to this profile.

+The profile does not mandate OpenID Provider support for Dynamic registration of Relying Parties (clients).
+However, an OpenID Provider compliant with this profile MUST still be able to handle the client registration parameters specified in this section and in section 2 of \[[OpenID.Registration](#openid-registration)\].
+This means that if an OpenID Provider registers Relying Parties by other means, it still needs to gather and maintain this client information.

 | Parameter | Description | Mandatory/Optional |
 | :--- | :--- | :--- |
 | `redirect_uris` | Array of redirection URI values used by the Relying Party. | Mandatory |